neondatabase/website/content/docs/functions/lower.md

 The `lower()` function in Postgres is used to convert a string to lowercase.

-It's commonly used for search functionality where you want case-insensitivity, or when standardizing user input for storage or comparison purposes.
-For example, it can be used to normalize email addresses or usernames in a user management system.
+It's commonly used for search functionality where you want case-insensitivity or when you need to standardize user input for storage or comparison purposes.
+For example, `lower()` can be used to normalize email addresses or usernames in a user management system.

 <CTA />